NiklasEi/bevy_asset_loader/README.md

 Dynamic assets can be optional.
 This requires the derive attribute `optional` on the field and the type to be an `Option`.
 The value of the field will be `None` in case the given key cannot be resolved at run time.

 The example [full_dynamic_collection](/bevy_asset_loader/examples/full_dynamic_collection.rs) shows all supported field types for dynamic assets.

+Note that adding a dynamic asset file to a loading state requires the `AssetServer` resource to be available.
+In most cases that means that you should add the `DefaultPlugins` before configuring your loading state.

 ### Custom dynamic assets